 A welder is a qualified, skilled tradesman who trains in blending metals.
 They may work with iron, stainless steel, brass, or aluminum.
 The welder has diversified employment possibilities.
 They may serve in shipyards, building construction, manufacturing, the automobile industry, and even crafting.

-As per the BLS, approximately 425,000 welders and related workers in the United States.
+As per the BLS, approximately 425,000 welders and related workers are in the United States.
 So you probably have a general idea of what welders do.
 However, you might not have such a clear-cut idea of what the industry is like and whether it’s a promising career path.

 Initially, there are very few restrictions to entry, meaning you can get into it with little experience.
 You oughtn’t to have any advanced education credentials right out of the gate.
 Besides, many new welders have experience working in machine shops, auto body repair, manufacturing, or similar jobs.

 These kinds of jobs in welding are either full- or part-time, are an excellent way to familiarize yourself with different instruments and terminology while trying your hand at entry-level welding duties.
-Indeed, if you don’t have on-the-job experience, most community colleges and vocational schools offer welding programs to help you obtain classroom hours and hands-on experience.
+Indeed, if you don’t have on-the-job experience, most community colleges, and vocational schools offer welding programs to help you obtain classroom hours and hands-on experience.

 Right now, more welders are leaving the profession than enrolling in it.
 Furthermore, according to AWS, more than 375,000 welders will be deficient by 2023.
 In addition, the shortage is because more young people are willing to head to universities after high school than to trade schools or welder classes as they did in the past.
 It is a great thing for new welders, as it generates a surplus of jobs.